chuanqin666/VIAProject/README.md

 * image folder: Store the images in this project
 * json-doc folder: Store the Json file in this project
 * val_json folder: Store all Json files used in this val.py
+* val_img folder: Explain the algorithms applied to the scripts.

-* val_img folder: Store all image files used in this val.py
+* val diagram.png: Store all image files used in this val.py

 - Documents for developers, not so important:
   * cmd.txt: Record some commands to remind me.